Consensys/eth-lightwallet/README.md

 ### `keystore.signTx(rawTx, password, signingAddress)`

-Signs a transaction with the private key corresponding to `signingAddress`
+Signs a transaction with the private key corresponding to `signingAddress`.

 #### Inputs